ABB completes purchase of Thomas & Betts

-Swiss engineering group ABB Ltd ABBN.VX completed the purchase of U.S. electrical components maker Thomas & Betts Corp TNB.N, less than a week after EU regulators cleared the pending $3.9 billion takeover.
+May 16 Swiss engineering group ABB Ltd completed the purchase of U.S. electrical components maker Thomas & Betts Corp, less than a week after EU regulators cleared the pending $3.9 billion takeover.

 The United States becomes ABB's largest market with about $6.6 billion in annual revenue and 19,000 employees, the companies said on Wednesday in a joint statement.